At different times of your life, you may feel stress as you go through life stages.

 And not surprisingly, these teenage years and early 20's are when schizophrenia and other mental illnesses start to manifest themselves.
 Some folks just can't handle the big life change from straight-A sixth grade student, to successful employee in the marketplace.
 It is a big step.

 But if you make it that far, then you are set for a decade - maybe two.
 You are in a comfortable and static position.
-All you have to do is show up for work on time, and you get a nice apartment, maybe a new car, and a girlfriend to fuck, on occasion.
+All you have to do is show up for work on time, and you get a nice apartment, maybe a new car, and a girlfriend to have sex with, on occasion.
 Of course, that girlfriend may have other ideas - and marriage may take you to that "next stage" in life, along with its subsequent stage, raising children.
 Some men resist this stage.

 Each one of these stages is fraught with stress and uncertainty.
 You are thrust into a new environment, with new expectations and behaviors, and you feel, deep down, that maybe you aren't ready for this.